Getting Started with the Diagram Component in the Blazor MAUI App

 To use the MAUI project templates, install the Mobile development with the .NET extension for Visual Studio.
 For more details, refer to here or the Syncfusion® Blazor Extension.

-To add Blazor Diagram component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Diagram and Syncfusion.Blazor.Themes.
+To add the Blazor Diagram component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Diagram and Syncfusion.Blazor.Themes.

-Install-Package Syncfusion.Blazor.Diagram -Version 29.1.33
+Install-Package Syncfusion.Blazor.Diagram -Version 31.2.2

-Install-Package Syncfusion.Blazor.Themes -Version 29.1.33
+Install-Package Syncfusion.Blazor.Themes -Version 31.2.2NOTE

-Syncfusion® Blazor components are available in nuget.org.
+Syncfusion® Blazor components are available on nuget.org.
 Refer to NuGet packages topic for available NuGet packages list with component details.

 @using Syncfusion.Blazor

-- Register the Syncfusion® Blazor Service in the ~/MauiProgram.cs file.
+Register the Syncfusion® Blazor service in the ~/MauiProgram.cs file.

 using Microsoft.Extensions.Logging;